-Icon Sensor Right-or left-click
+lcon Sensor Right-or left-click to;

 GPS Show the GPS status display.
-(See the section 14.5.)
+(See the section 14.7.)

-• Compass
+Compass

-Radar Change between stand-by and TX.
+- Radar Change between stand-by and TX.

-Fish Finder Change between stand-by and TX.
+2 Fish Finder Change between stand-by and TX.

 Weather

-1.12 RotoKey and Soft Controls
+1.12 RotoKey[TM] and Soft Controls

 The main function of the RotoKey is to display the [soft controls], a revolving menu of soft controls which change with operating mode.
-A short-push or rotation of the key accesses a set of the functions that you select at the [My NavNet] menu.
-The selections are [Basic], [Standard], [Full] and [Custom].
+A short-push or rotation of the key accesses a set of the functions that you select at the [My NavNet] menu, among [Basic], [Standard], [Full] and [Custom].
 A long-push displays all of the soft controls for the current mode.